RECEIVED Function

 Once each category of the function is organized, properly format the function, as provided above, and now accurately calculate the amount received of the security.

 You can simply input "=RECEIVED" into the desired cell or table.
-In the example, we have the function located within the maturity Received table to easily navigate the security's total amount.
+In the example, the function is located within the maturity Received table, allowing you to easily navigate the security's total amount.

 Afterward, you may highlight the corresponding variables needed to complete the function, as pictured below.